-One of the most modern Advanced/Lead-In Fighter Trainer in production today, the BAE Systems’ Hawk – being the market leader in the past 35 years, and still going strong with the latest AJT version, and Korean T-50 , eagerly promoted by Korea and U.S. based Lockheed Martin, still awaiting the international breakthrough.from is gathering momentum to become the leading trainer preparing future combat pilot to fly the latest generation fighters.
-On the way, it will have to fight tough opponents, from the
+One of the most modern Advanced/Lead-In Fighter Trainer in production today, the M-346 from Alenia Aermacchi is gathering momentum to become the leading trainer preparing future combat pilot to fly the latest generation fighters.
+On the way, it will have to fight tough opponents, from the BAE Systems’ Hawk – being the market leader in the past 35 years, and still going strong with the latest AJT version, and Korean T-50 Golden Eagle, eagerly promoted by Korea and U.S. based Lockheed Martin, still awaiting the international breakthrough.

-The latest prospect is– which published this week an international tender for the delivery of the Lead-In Fighter Trainer (LIFT) – as part of an Integrated Aviation Personnel Training System, to include 16 jet trains, training and logistical support. expects the bids by October 4th, 2010.
+The latest prospect is Poland – which published this week an international tender for the delivery of the Lead-In Fighter Trainer (LIFT) – as part of an Integrated Aviation Personnel Training System, to include 16 jet trains, training and logistical support.
+Poland expects the bids by October 4th, 2010.
 Potential bidders expected to submit offers are Italian Alenia Aermacchi of the Finmeccanica group, the company brought its latest trainer, the M-346 to MSPO, Poland’s annual defense exhibition.
 Finmeccanica has set its eyes on the Polish opportunity for several years, with the M-346 participating in evaluations in Poland and Polish airshows and events since 2006.

-Both M-346,and T-50 are expected to compete for the world’s largest opportunity for jet trainers – the trainer replacement competition ( ). has already announced its plans to compete, the likely opponent is , teamed with KAI on the T-50.
+Both M-346, Hawk AJT and T-50 are expected to compete for the world’s largest opportunity for jet trainers – the USAF trainer replacement competition (T-X).
+BAE Systems has already announced its plans to compete, the likely opponent is Lockheed Martin, teamed with KAI on the T-50.
 As for Finmeccanica, the Italian group is expected to team with a U.S. group to effectively compete with these two giants.
 Among the candidates are L-3 which already participates with Alenia on the C-27 program.